JustServe-Resources/Documentation/src/docs/en/persona-matrix.md

-        n11["Large group of users from USA lead by someone using firefox mobile on an android phone"] n10["Multi Admin Org from Langley, BC on mac desktops using safari"] n12["Single User from Mulhouse, France using an iPad and chrome"] n13["School Club from Spokane, WA using Edge on a small desktop"] end subgraph s4["Device"]
+        n11["Large group of users from USA lead by someone using firefox mobile on an android phone"] n10["Multi Admin Org from Langley, BC on mac desktops using safari"] n12["Single User from Mulhouse, France using an iPad and chrome"] n13["School Club from Spokane, WA using Edge on a small desktop running firefox"] end subgraph s4["Device"]
         n15["Supported Phone Display sizes"]